 The Mayflower Compact created laws for Mayflower Pilgrims and non-Pilgrims alike for the good of their new colony.
 It was a short document which established that:

-- the colonists would remain loyal subjects to King James, despite their need for self-governance
+The colonists would remain loyal subjects to King James, despite their need for self-governance.

-- the colonists would create and enact “laws, ordinances, acts, constitutions and offices…” for the good of the colony, and abide by those laws
+- The colonists would create and enact “laws, ordinances, acts, constitutions and offices…” for the good of the colony, and abide by those laws.

 Once the colonists agreed to work together, the hard work of starting the colony began.
-They elected John Carver governor on November 21, 1620.
+They elected John Carver as governor on November 21, 1620.

 Carver had helped secure financing for the Mayflower expedition and served in a leadership role during the voyage to America.
 He’s also sometimes given credit for helping write the Mayflower Compact.

 Search parties then went ashore to find an ideal place to settle.
 They decided on Plymouth, where the colonists endured a brutal winter.
 Ravaged by starvation, disease and lack of shelter, more than half of the colonists died, yet Plymouth Colony survived.

 It has been argued the Mayflower Compact’s role in cementing the colonists’ dedication to each other and their mission was critical to their endurance that first winter.

 John Carver survived the hard winter of 1620 but died in April 1621, and the colonists chose William Bradford to replace him.
 Under his leadership, Plymouth Colony started to thrive.

 As more and more settlers arrived and colonized the surrounding areas, a General Court was established.
 Each town elected representatives to attend the court, thereby creating an early representative government.

 Why Was the Mayflower Compact Important?